petaverse-cloud/pv-docs-site/docs/petority/features/health-monitoring.md

 ![Heart](/img/health/Heart-Rate-Indicators.jpg)

+The tag emits a **blue** breathing light when actively collecting your pet's heart rate data.

 By having access to their heart rate data, you can promptly detect any irregularities and take necessary actions for their well-being.

 **Monitor your pet's heart rate with ease.
 Petority provides visual cues for different heart rate ranges:**